- For Business

 Where possible, it is important to ensure that the individual holding the disciplinary hearing is not the person who conducted the investigation as their partiality could be questioned.
 This may not be practical in smaller organisations.
 It is also advisable to have a second person at the meeting to take notes.
 The employee should be allowed to be accompanied to the hearing by a fellow worker or a trade union representative.

-At the hearing the disciplinary officer should set out the allegations against the employee and go over the evidence gathered.
 The employee and their companion should be allowed to raise any questions as necessary and the employee should then be given a reasonable opportunity to present their version of events and any evidence in support.
-The employer will then summarise the information and close the meeting, advising that a decision will be confirmed in writing at a later date.
 It may be that some further investigation is also required before a decision can be made.

 Where the outcome of the disciplinary procedure is dismissal, employers often lose cases where they have not persuaded a tribunal that a dismissal was a fair and reasonable sanction in all the circumstances.
 The tribunal will ask whether a reasonable employer would have acted in the same way.

 Another outcome of the hearing may be that a warning is issued.
-The ACAS Code recommends that employees are given at least one chance to improve before a final written warning is issued.
-Employers may take into account live warnings on the employee’s personnel file, but may only take into account any expired warning where this is not the principal reason for subsequent dismissal.
 Warnings should advise of the length of time they will remain active and that any further misconduct during that period may result in further disciplinary action.

 Whatever the outcome of the process the employee should be given the right to appeal against the decision.
 Should the employee appeal, an appeal meeting should be arranged and a more senior (or at least, as senior) manager independent from the original disciplinary process should be appointed to conduct the meeting.
 The outcome of the appeal should be confirmed in writing, confirming whether the appeal is dismissed or upheld.